 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

 Steps to ApplyUndergraduate Admissions Graduate Admissions

-Following a PhD in theoretical/computational chemistry at the University of Toronto, I was a research associate at the University of Chicago and a university research fellow at the University of Ottawa before joining the Chemistry Department at Wilfrid Laurier University where I am now professor of Chemistry.
-I am also adjunct professor of Chemistry at the University of Waterloo.
-I have been a visiting scientist/professor at the Fields Institute in Toronto, the Agency for Industrial Science and Technology in Japan (where I was a STA fellow), the Centre of Theoretical Chemistry and Physics in New Zealand (with support from the Massey University International Visitor Research Fund), and the University of Toronto.
+Following a PhD in theoretical/computational chemistry at the University of Toronto, I was a research associate at the University of Chicago and a university research fellow at the University of Ottawa before joining the Chemistry department at Laurier where I am now professor of Chemistry.
+I have been a visiting scientist/professor at the Fields Institute in Toronto, the Agency for Industrial Science and Technology in Japan (where I was a STA fellow), the Centre of Theoretical Chemistry and Physics in New Zealand (with support from the Massey University International Visitor Research Fund) and the Sargent Group at the University of Toronto.

 I have research assistantships opportunities for undergraduate and graduate students interested in computational and theoretical chemistry.